 - 1. Admission to study for the Degree will normally be granted from the beginning of the academic year. - 2.
 The normal standard of admission will be that of a Degree with First or Upper Second Class Honours but another qualification, being a qualification approved by the University Court as provided in section 2 of the Resolution, may be accepted by the College as being suitable for the programme of research which it is proposed that the applicant should follow. - 3.
-The minimum period of prescribed research for the Degree shall be one year of full-time study or two years of part-time study.
+The minimum period of prescribed research for the Degree shall be: - a) in the College of Arts, the College of Medical Veterinary and Life Sciences and the College of Social Sciences, one year's full-time study or two years' part-time study, and - b) in the College of Science & Engineering two years' full-time study or four years' part-time study.

 The candidate shall prosecute this research under the supervision of a member of staff from the appropriate subject area appointed by the College Higher Degrees Committee (or equivalent) on the recommendation of the Head of School.
 The Higher Degrees Committee shall have power for special reasons to permit a candidate to pursue study elsewhere for part of the prescribed period.
 The College Graduate School shall organise research training course(s) as appropriate for each research student.